syncfusion-content/maui-docs/MAUI/Circular-Charts/DataLabels.md

 ## Smart Labels

-This feature is used to arrange the data labels smartly and avoid the intersection when there is overlapping of labels.
+ The [SmartLabelAlignment]() property is used to arrange the data labels smartly and avoid the intersection when there is overlapping of labels.
 The [SmartLabelAlignment]() enum contains the following values.

 * [Shift]() - smartly arranges the overlapped data labels.
 * [Hide]() - hides the intersected data labels.